Sections of Billings, Montana: Downtown

 The core of downtown is the pedestrian-friendly area clustered around Skypoint, which includes retail, offices, residential properties, hotels, and churches.
 Directly adjacent is the historic corridor along Montana Avenue and the railroad; this is the oldest part of the city.
 West of the core is a less dense area anchored by St. Patrick's Co-Cathedral.

 Downtown landmarks include Billings City Hall, the Yellowstone County Courthouse, the Western Heritage Center, the Yellowstone Art Museum, and the Alberta Bair Theater.
-Most of Billings' tallest buildings are downtown, led by First Interstate Center, the tallest building in the northern Rockies.
+Most of Billings' tallest buildings are downtown, led by First Interstate Center, the tallest building in Montana.